 Maintenance of local OAI & OHI Inventory Forms; Continual.
+Performed by LACRPC staff.

 REGIONAL DEVELOPMENT

 To review the development plans of local utilities and parks to provide an integrated framework to update other regional plans for the horizon year of 2040 as part of a coordinated comprehensive regional plan.